RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-You may also configure the import to accept only TUs from the TMX file that have specific confirmation status values.
-You can thereby, for example, exclude TUs from the import that are in draft status, or that have no confirmation status value at all.
-Below you see an example of what a TU looks like in a TMX file.
-Note that the confirmation level value in this example is **ApprovedTranslation**.
+You can also configure the import to accept only TUs with specific confirmation status values.
+For example, you can exclude draft TUs or TUs without a confirmation status.
+The following example shows a TU in a TMX file with the **ApprovedTranslation** confirmation level.

 # [Xml](#tab/tabid-7)
 ```xml